pydrofoil/pydrofoil/docs/building_pydrofoil.md

 ```
 This will
 - clone the pydrofoil repo from github
-- use sail to translate the ISA specifications into JIB files
+- use isla-sail to translate the ISA specifications into JIB files (about 5
-  (about 5 minutes)
+  minutes)
 - download and use a pypy2.7 to translate the RPython-based pydrofoil source
   code into an executable (about 20 minutes)
 - copy the executable into the sail-riscv directory